YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCERTIFY Error: DBCERTIFY has identified a record with the given key in the given block with a length that exceeds the maximum length allowed in the given database.

-Action: This is typically due to the user reducing the maximum record length to meet the DBCERTIFY requirements but not verifying that no records exist that exceeds that length.
+Action: This is typically due to the user reducing the maximum record length to meet the DBCERTIFY requirements but not verifying that no records exist that exceed that length.
 The solution is to either delete or otherwise restructure the record or to MUPIP extract/load into a database with a larger blocksize.

 ----------------
 DBCREC2BIGINBLK